jerela/mola/README.md

 ## Introduction

-**molalib** is a Python library for doing algebra with matrices.
-It covers the basic operations such as matrix addition and multiplication, transposes, inverse, different norms and some decompositions.
-It is built from scratch without using any external libraries.
+**mola** is a Python library for doing algebra with matrices.
+It covers the basic operations such as matrix addition and multiplication, transposes, and inverse.
+It is written without any external Python libraries.

-I wrote **molalib** as a hobby project to remind myself of the linear algebra methods I studied in uni and to practice my Python programming.
+I wrote **molalib** as a hobby project to remind myself of the linear algebra I studied in uni and to practice my Python programming.
+Particularly, this is an exercise in publishing my first Python library.

+The documentation will likely improve after I learn to leverage docstrings properly.

 ## Getting started